Question

 Management

-Best for ongoing management of systems, processes, or programs where you had oversight responsibility and ensured smooth operation
+Best for ongoing management of systems, processes, or programs.
+Implies systematic oversight and management rather than one-time execution.

 Facilitated

-Ideal when you enabled others to succeed or made processes smoother, emphasizing your role in removing barriers and enabling success
+Ideal when you enabled others to succeed or made processes smoother.
+Shows collaboration and enabling leadership rather than directive execution.

 Directed